solana-foundation/developer-content/content/guides/dapps/cash-app.md

 - `cashAppPDA` - The connect user's Program Derived Address (PDA) for their cash account
-- `cashAppProgramID` - The public key of the deployed solana program on devnet
+- `cashAppProgramID` - The public key of the deployed Solana program on devnet
 - `cashAppProgram` - The cash app program which provides the IDL deserialized client representation of an Anchor program.